 The conjecture formulated by Liu~\cite[Conjecture~2.5]{Liu} reads as follows, in our case. \begin{conjecture} Let $\pi=\otimes_v\pi_v$ be an irreducible cuspidal automorphic representation of $G\left(\mA\right)$ for $G\in\mathcal G$.
 Suppose that $\pi$ is almost locally generic. \begin{enumerate} \item We have $\dim_{\mathbb C}\operatorname{Hom}_{R_{\lambda,v}} \left(\pi_v,\chi_{\lambda, v}\right)= 1$ if and only if $\alpha_v\left(\phi_v^\prime\right)\ne 0$ for some $K_{G,v}$-finite vector $\phi_v^\prime\in V_{\pi_v}$. \item For any non-zero decomposable cusp form $\phi=\otimes_v\,\phi_v\in V_\pi$, we have

 where the product is indeed over the finite set of places $v$ of $F$ which are not good in the sense of \eqref{e: good place}.
 Here all $L$-functions in \eqref{e: Liu's conjecture} denote the completed $L$-functions.
-In particular $\xi_F\left(s\right)$ is the completed Dedekind zeta function of $F$. \end{enumerate} \end{conjecture} \begin{Remark} When $n=2$ and $G=\mathbb G$, Liu~\cite{Liu}, inspired by Prasad and Takloo-Bighash~\cite{PT}, proved \eqref{e: Liu's conjecture} for endoscopic Yoshida lifts and Corbett~\cite{Co} recently proved it for non-endoscopic Yoshida lifts.
+In particular $\zeta_F\left(s\right)$ denotes the completed Dedekind zeta function of $F$, i.e.

+\end{enumerate} \end{conjecture} \begin{Remark} When $n=2$ and $G=\mathbb G$, Liu~\cite{Liu}, inspired by Prasad and Takloo-Bighash~\cite{PT}, proved \eqref{e: Liu's conjecture} for endoscopic Yoshida lifts and Corbett~\cite{Co} recently proved it for non-endoscopic Yoshida lifts.
 We mention that Qiu~\cite{Qi} considered a non-tempered case when $n=2$, namely the Saito-Kurokawa lifting case.
 We also mention that Murase and Narita~\cite{MN} proved an explicit formula for the central $L$-values in terms of the Bessel periods for Arakawa lifts when $n=2$ and $G$ is not split. \end{Remark}